 Year of graduation: 2020

-I did this in two stand-alone research projects.
-First, I compiled gender-disaggregated data of employees involved in water governance and management of the Deschutes River Basin (DRB) in central Oregon, USA.
+This was done in two stand-alone research projects.
+First, Jaclyn compiled gender-disaggregated data of employees involved in water governance and management of the Deschutes River Basin (DRB) in central Oregon, USA.
 Findings show that women are underrepresented throughout the DRB, increasingly so in decision-making roles and in traditionally male-dominated sectors.
-I conclude by offering recommendations based on gender mainstreaming principles to increase gender representation throughout the basin.
+She concluded by offering recommendations based on gender mainstreaming principles to increase gender representation throughout the basin.

 Whose Right is Right?
 Searching for a Common “Right” for Promoting Trust and Water-Related Data Exchange in Central Asia